 Just like with any other holistic therapy, everyone will react differently to reflexology.
 You may not feel any sore spots in your feet, or it may seem like your entire foot needs attention!
 Start slowly and be mindful of how you feel as you incorporate these strategies into your routine, being sure to remember that changes may take time.
 No matter what you experience systemically, you'll probably notice that your feet feel looser and happier and that you really enjoy giving them the extra TLC.

-Kathleen (Ellerie) Ketola is a Licensed Acupuncturist and the owner of Beachside Community Acupuncture.
-She loves providing affordable acupuncture to the residents of Addison, Dallas, and Farmers Branch, Texas, and educating the general public on how acupuncture and Traditional Chinese Medicine can treat everything from pain to infertility to stress and beyond.
+Kathleen Ketola is a Licensed Acupuncturist and the owner of Beachside Community Acupuncture.
+She loves providing affordable acupuncture to the residents of McKinney, Texas, and surrounding cities like Prosper, Frisco, and Plano, but she also enjoys educating the general public on how acupuncture and Traditional Chinese Medicine (TCM) can treat everything from pain to infertility to stress and beyond.
 Click "Book Now" at the top of this page to book an appointment or feel free to contact her at (214) 417-2260.